thecliguy/get_cipher_suites/README.md

 DESCRIPTION
 -----------
-get_cipher_suites is a Bash script the purpose of which is to interrogate a target (URL, hostname, IP, etc) and return a list of supported SSL/TLS cipher suites.
+`get_cipher_suites.sh` is a Bash script the purpose of which is to interrogate a target (URL, hostname, IP, etc) and return a list of supported SSL/TLS cipher suites.